Pulse. Petawatt Users, Lasers, Sources and Experiments

 Freestanding foils provide the basis for laser-driven ion acceleration.
 LMU's target factory is capable of producing thin targets in a large variety of materials and thickness.
 Most commonly used are for example Diamond Like Carbon (DLC) foils with 5 to 200 nm thickness, plastic foils with 5 nm to 5 µm thickness, and Gold-foils as thin as 5 nm.
 Carbon-Nano-Tube (CNT) foams can be supplied either stand alone or attached to solid foils to form layered targets more

-• Levitating Targets
+• Liquid Leaf Targets